 Amendments of 2014 in the Law on Nuclear Energy and the Law on Nuclear Safety transpose requirements of the Council Directive 2011/70/EURATOM of 19 July 2011 establishing a Community framework for the responsible and safe management of spent fuel and radioactive waste.

-The amendments to the Law on Radioactive Waste Management of 2014 are related to the introduction of the new and revision of the current definitions, introduction additional principles of the radioactive waste management, defining of the content of the radioactive waste management program, specifying authority responsible for preparation and submission of the national reports to the European Commission, establishing deadlines of reporting and notification to the European Commission.

-The content of the radioactive waste management program is specified in the Article 8^1 of the Law on Radioactive Waste Management.
+The content of the radioactive waste management program was defined in the amendments to the Law on Radioactive Waste Management of 2014.
+The content of the radioactive waste management program is specified in the Article 81 of the Law on Radioactive Waste Management.
 According the Law on Radioactive Waste Management the Ministry of Energy is responsible for the notification of the European Commission on the content of the national Programme for the Management of Spent Fuel and Radioactive Waste.